ericsink/SQLitePCL.raw/src/common/README.md

 including:

-## Technical Support

-SourceGear offers technical support agreements at various price levels.

 ## SQLite builds

-SourceGear operates a paid service at nuget.sourcegear.com that provides various native SQLite builds which are updated immediately after each SQLite release.
+SourceGear operates a paid service at nuget.sourcegear.com that provides native SQLite builds which are updated immediately after each SQLite release.
 These include regular SQLite builds, or various options with encryption support.
 Signed builds and supply chain information like SBOMs are also available.
 We can also